-Clicking the “Get Info Now” button constitutes your express written consent to be called, emailed, and/or texted by Taylor College at the number(s) you provided, regarding furthering your education.
+Clicking the “Get Info Now” button constitutes your express written consent to be called, emailed, and/or texted by Professional Skills Institute at the number(s) you provided, regarding furthering your education.
 You understand that these calls and texts may be generated using an automated technology.
 To stop texting, reply STOP to unsubscribe.
 Reply START to resubscribe.

 Medical Assisting Program